mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 High-gravity worlds have a gravity of 1.4G or more.
 They tend to be extremely dense worlds; common features include wide rocky plains, squat, muscular creatures and plant life that spreads out like lichen instead of growing up.
 Crawling, burrowing or swimming are the most common forms of locomotion.
 The effect on Travellers is detailed on page 80.

 ATMOSPHERE The Atmosphere code measures the type of atmosphere present.
-A planet’s Atmosphere is generated by rolling 2D-7 and adding the planet’s Size.
+A planet's Atmosphere is generated by rolling 2D-7 and adding the planet's Size.
 Consult the Atmosphere table for specifics.

 ATMOSPHERE TYPES Tainted: Tainted atmospheres contain some element harmful to humans, such as an unusually high proportion of carbon dioxide.
 A Traveller who breathes a tainted atmosphere without a filter will suffer 1D damage every few minutes (or potentially hours, depending on the level of taint), in addition to any other effects.